operator-framework/community-operators/docs/operator-ci-yaml.md

 Each operator might have `ci.yaml` configuration file to be present in operator directory (for example `community-operators/aqua/ci.yaml`).
 This configuration file is used by [community-operators](https://github.com/operator-framework/community-operators) pipeline to setup various feature like `reviewers` or `operator versioning`.

 !!! note
-    One can create `ci.yaml` file with new operator version when file is not already present.
+    One can create or modify `ci.yaml` file with new operator version.
 This operation can be done in the same PR with other operator changes.

-!!! warning
-    If `ci.yaml` is already present, modification to the file will be `only` possible via an extra PR with single file modification.
-One can update list of reviewers or change version strategy.

 ## Reviewers

 If you want to accelerate publishing your changes, consider adding yourself and others you trust to the reviewers list.
 If the author of PR will be in that list, chnages she/he made will be taken as authorized changes (label `authorized-changes` will be set).
 This will be the indicator for our pipeline that the PR is ready to merged automatically.

+!!! note
+    If author of PR is not in `reviewers` list, PR will not be merged automatically.
+For automatic merging PR needs to have `authorized-changes` label set.

+!!! note
+    If auhor of PR is not in `reviewers` list and `reviewers` are present in `ci.yaml` file.
+All `reviewers` will be mentioned in PR comment to check for upcomming changes

 For this to work, it is required to setup reviewers in `ci.yaml` file.
 It can be done by adding `reviewers` tag with list of github usernames.
 For example

 ### Example
 ```